Chapter 10. Using service accounts in applications

 get rights on the requested

 imagestreams/layers.
-To push an image, the authenticated user must have
+In order to push an image, the authenticated user must have

 update rights on the requested

 By default, all service accounts in a project have rights to pull any image in the same project, and the builder service account has rights to push any image in the same project.